Jordan Rodgers

-Jordan Edward Rodgers (born August 30, 1988) is an American sports commentator, television personality, and former professional American football quarterback.
-Rodgers signed with the Jacksonville Jaguars as an undrafted free agent in 2013, and also played on practice and preseason squads for the Tampa Bay Buccaneers and Miami Dolphins, as well as the BC Lions in the Canadian Football League.
-He is the younger brother of Green Bay Packers quarterback Aaron Rodgers.
+Jordan Edward Rodgers (born August 30, 1988) is an American sports commentator, television personality, and former football player.
+Rodgers signed with the Jacksonville Jaguars as an undrafted free agent quarterback in 2013, and also played on practice and preseason squads for the Tampa Bay Buccaneers and Miami Dolphins, as well as the BC Lions in the Canadian Football League (CFL).
+He is the younger brother of NFL quarterback Aaron Rodgers.